maxrodrigo/ab-testing-lambdas/README.md

 ## Usage

-1. Rename `conf.sample` to `conf`.
+1. Rename `conf.sample` to `conf` and update its values.
-1. Update your configuration file with the right values.
-1. run `./build.sh` and follow the steps.
+1. run `./build.sh`.
+Functions will be automatically placed into the `dist` folder.
+1. [Create the lmabda functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works-tutorial.html) with the generated code.
+1. **RUN TESTS!**
 1. Done! :cake:

 ## Bookmarklet shield